Oconee County DUI Bail Information

 The amount of time it takes to be released after posting bail can vary.

-• Best times to post bail: Posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) may expedite the release process, as more staff are typically available.
+• Best times to post bail: Posting bail during regular business hours (Monday-Friday) may expedite the release process, as more staff are typically available to process the paperwork.

 What Happens After Posting Bail

-• What happens if you miss court: If you fail to appear in court as scheduled, your bail will be forfeited, a warrant will be issued for your arrest, and you could face additional charges.
+• Consequences of missing court: If you fail to appear in court, a warrant will be issued for your arrest, and you will forfeit your bail money.

 Special Considerations in Oconee County